AlexSim93/pull-request-analytics-action/README.md

 - **pull-request-analytics-action** will recognize these labels and include them in the report, providing a categorized overview of discussions.

 This feature enhances the analytical capabilities of **pull-request-analytics-action**, offering a deeper insight into the nature and distribution of discussions in your pull requests.

-## Pull Request Sizes

-**Calculating PR Size**: The size of a pull request is determined using the formula: `additions + deletions * 0.5`.
-This calculation considers both the lines of code added and a weighted count of deletions to assess the overall size.

-Based on this calculation, pull requests are categorized into the following size brackets:

-- `0-50`: `xs`
-- `51-200`: `s`
-- `201-400`: `m`
-- `401-700`: `l`
-- `701+`: `xl`

-## Report Data Grouping, AMOUNT Parameter, and Time Calculation Logic

-- **Data Grouping**: The report data is organized based on the closure date of each pull request.
-- **Using AMOUNT Parameter**: When `AMOUNT` is specified without `REPORT_DATE_START`, the report includes the specified number of most recently modified pull requests.
-However, the report count may be less than the `AMOUNT` specified, as it only includes merged pull requests.

-- **Excluding Weekends and Non-Working Hours**: The calculations for the report exclude weekends.
-Furthermore, when `CORE_HOURS_START` and `CORE_HOURS_END` are set, time outside of these core working hours is not considered in the time-related metrics.

 ## Configuration Parameters Overview